Author: Devang Shah

-D: What in news movies and serials are you sensitive to?
+D: What items in news, movies and serials are you sensitive to?

-So we see in completely different situation of her life she comes back to the same experience of weak and strong, victim and aggressor which is the theme of animal kingdom.
+We see in a completely different situation of her life that she comes back to the same experience of ‘weak and strong, victim and aggressor’, which is the theme of Animal kingdom.

-The patient has desire for fish, aversion to idli (a South Indian fermented dish made of rice).
-She has profuse thirst for water and was chilly.
+The patient has desire for fish, and an aversion to idli (a South Indian fermented dish made of rice).
+She has a strong thirst for water and is chilly.

 We see the experience as vulnerable, powerless, and helpless, like a delicate baby and wanting to be safe, secure, cozy, protected like in a vault and warm.
 There is someone who is controlling or harming her.
-This language is of a victim.
-An aggressor wants to harm and the victim experiences vulnerability powerlessness and wants to be in safe secure protected zone of comfort.
-This is animal kingdom.1
+This is the language of a victim.
+An aggressor wants to harm and the victim experiences vulnerability and powerlessness and wants to be in safe secure protected zone of comfort.
+This points to the Animal kingdom.

 Once the kingdom is clear, we go on to analyze the subkingdom.
-Her experience is of feeling vulnerable, powerless, helpless, delicate, harm versus to feel protection, safe, secure, cozy and warmth.
-These are the sensation words.
-This represents the features of a particular sub kingdom which is mollusks.
+Her experience is of feeling vulnerable, powerless, helpless, delicate, harm versus protection, safe, secure, cozy and warmth.
+The particular sub-kingdom that corresponds to this is the mollusks.

 The mollusks are soft bodied animals covered by a shell.
-The softness or delicateness of their bodies makes them vulnerable to the external world and as result to protect them from the external harm they have a protective covering the shell which provides them with warmth, safety and security.
-Mollusks are further divided into gastropoda, cephalopoda and bivalves.
-Some evolved mollusks have lost their shell and hence are very mobile.2
+The softness or delicateness of their bodies makes them vulnerable to the external world; as result they have a protective covering, the shell, which provides them with safety and security.
+Mollusks are further divided into gastropoda, cephalopoda, and bivalves.
+Some evolved mollusks have lost their shell and hence are very mobile.

-Each sub kingdom of the mollusks have their individual features.
-In this case the kingdom and sub kingdom were very clear.
+Each subkingdom of the mollusks has their individual features.
+In this case, the kingdom and subkingdom were very clear.
 The question was which mollusk to prescribe.
-Here the symptoms were well represented too which point directly to sepia.
-So on one side we have the symptoms which point to sepia and this is supported by the system which point to animal kingdom and mollusk.
-This way one can surest of the remedy.
+Here the symptoms were well represented, too, pointing directly to Sepia.

-(Here it was with her mother where she felt controlled and no have her own freedom and was forced to take lot of responsibilities at an early age).
+She felt controlled by her mother, unable to have her own freedom.
+She was forced to on a take lot of responsibilities at an early age.

 Sepia has also the theme of rape (dreams of rape).

-(The main fear with robbers was of being robbed but more important was of being raped, violate my space)
+The main fear with robbers was of being robbed but more important was of being raped, violating my space.

-2- Rajan Sankaran, Survival – Mollusc, Homoeopathic Medical Publishers
+Rajan Sankaran, Survival – Mollusks, Homoeopathic Medical Publishers